justinkwanchan/tinyapp/PLAN.md

 ## Registering New Users

+1. Still on feature/user-registration git branch
-1. Create a users object
+2. Create a users object
-2. Upon submission of data on the registration page, generate a new user ID and insert it and the user information into the users object
+3. Upon submission of data on the registration page, generate a new user ID and insert it and the user information into the users object
-3. Update all views to pass the user object rather than the username
+4. Update all views to pass the user object rather than the username
-4. Pass the user object to _header and display user's email in header
+5. Pass the user object to _header and display user's email in header

+## Registration Errors

+1. Still on feature/user-registration git branch
+2. Handle error conditions
+    * Empty email or password fields  => send 400 status code
+    * Email already exists            => send 400 status code

+## A New Login Page